javutux/GitHub-Mastering/README.md

  ```bash
  git add
  ```
-to add a new file or some modification in an already tracked file; the ```bash--patch ``` option allows to select hunks only
+to add a new file or some modification in an already tracked file; the ``` --patch ``` option allows to select hunks only

 ```bash
 git rm